How to Restore Old Newspaper Clipping Photos: Halftone Removal, Yellowing, and AI Recovery

 How Does Real-ESRGAN Handle Halftone Patterns in Newspaper Photos?

-Real-ESRGAN is a generative upscaling model that was trained on pairs of degraded and clean images.
+Real-ESRGAN is a generative upscaling model trained on pairs of degraded and clean images.
 One of the degradation types it learned to recognize is halftone screening.
 When the model processes a newspaper photo at high resolution, it identifies the repeating dot grid by its regular frequency and angular pattern β characteristics that authentic photographic grain does not share.

 How Do AI Tools Handle Newsprint Yellowing and Foxing?